openvinotoolkit/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

   -no_show, --no_show   Optional.
 Don't show output
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.
+  --type {ae,openpose}  Optional.
+Type of the network, either "ae" for
+                        associative embeddingor "openpose" for openpose.
+  --tsize TSIZE         Optional.
+Target input size.
+By default target size is
+                        derived from image input shapeof a provided network and depends on the network type.
 ```

 Running the application with the empty list of options yields the short usage message and an error message.